Kole6738/BastionBotDevDocs/docs/contributing/pulls.md

 Refs: http://eslint.org/docs/rules/space-in-parens.html
 ```

-If you are new to contributing to Node.js, please try to do your best at
+If you are new to contributing to this project, please try to do your best at
 conforming to these guidelines, but do not worry if you get something wrong.
 One of the existing contributors will help get things situated and the
 contributor landing the Pull Request will ensure that everything follows